top of page

 How does Evisort use technology or innovation to deliver value?

-This means that organisations do not need to spend months training the system before it delivers value.
+This means organisations do not need to spend months training the system before it delivers value.
 From the moment contracts are uploaded, the AI begins extracting key data and organising it in a structured format.

 No-code workflows - business teams can configure approval processes and dashboards without technical expertise.